 Apologies for cross-posting.
 We are sending this email on behalf of the Religious Studies Project (RSP) in order to draw your attention to this rapidly expanding resource, and the many opportunities associated with it.
 We would appreciate if you could share and disseminate this widely.

 The RSP is an international collaborative enterprise producing weekly podcasts with leading scholars on the social-scientific study of religion.
-Since January 2012 we have released over 70 interviews (of around 30 minutes) on cutting-edge theoretical, methodological and empirical issues, which are available through the website, iTunes and other portals.
-In addition to the podcasts, the website also features weekly essays, roundtable discussions, book reviews, resources, and conference reports, plus our weekly digest of opportunities (jobs, journals, conferences, etc).
+Since January 2012 we have released over 70 interviews (of around 30 minutes) on cutting-edge theoretical, methodological and empirical issues, which are available through the website, weekly essays, roundtable discussions, book reviews, resources, and conference reports, plus our weekly digest of opportunities (jobs, journals, conferences, etc).
 You can find out more about our international team here.

 For example, today’s podcast features Hanna Lehtinen (University of Turku, Finland) speaking with François Gauthier (University of Fribourg, Switzerland) on Religion, Neoliberalism and Consumer Culture: